tidyverse/tidyverse.org/content/blog/mirai-2-5-0/index.md

 For further details on using mirai in HPC environments, please refer to our last [blog post for mirai 2.4.0](https://shikokuchuo.net/posts/27-mirai-240/), where we introduced our cluster launcher [`cluster_config()`](https://mirai.r-lib.org/reference/cluster_config.html).

-## New in mirai 2.5.0

-### OpenTelemetry integration
+## OpenTelemetry integration

-We're absolutely delighted to unveil: complete observability of mirai requests through OpenTelemetry traces.
+New in mirai 2.5.0: complete observability of mirai requests through OpenTelemetry traces.
 This is a core feature that completes the final pillar in mirai's 'built for production' design philosophy.

 When tracing is enabled via the otelsdk package, you can monitor the entire lifecycle of your async computations, from creation through to evaluation, making it easier to debug and optimize performance in production environments.
 This is especially powerful when used in conjunction with other otel-enabled packages (like an upcoming Shiny release), providing end-to-end observability across your entire application stack.